ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/sql.md

 └────────────────────────────────┴────────────┴──────┘
 ```

-By default ClickHouse will skip unknown columns (controlled by [input_format_skip_unknown_fields](https://clickhouse.com/docs/en/operations/settings/settings/#input_format_skip_unknown_fields) option) and process data for first found table in a dump (in case multiple tables were dumped to a single file).
-DDL statements will be ignored.
+By default, ClickHouse will skip unknown columns (controlled by [input_format_skip_unknown_fields](https://clickhouse.com/docs/en/operations/settings/settings/#input_format_skip_unknown_fields) option) and process data for the first found table in a dump (in case multiple tables were dumped to a single file).
+DDL statements will be skipped.
 To load data from MySQL dump into a table ([mysql.sql](assets/mysql.sql) file):

 ```sql
 INSERT INTO some_data
 FROM INFILE 'mysql.sql' FORMAT MySQLDump
 ```

-We can also create a table automatically from MySQL dump file:
+We can also create a table automatically from the MySQL dump file:

 ```sql
 CREATE TABLE table_from_mysql